ddsky/spoonacular-api-clients/csharp/docs/DefaultApi.md

 Get Dish Pairing for Wine

-Get a dish that goes well with a given wine.
+Find a dish that goes well with a given wine.

 ### Example
 ```csharp